jakir-ruet/artificial-intelligence-mastering/README.md

 AI is a broad field.
 The core components you'll need to master include:

-- 🧮 Mathematics
+- 🧮 Mathematics for Machine Learning
-- 💻 Programming
+- 💻 Programming in Python
 - 🤖 Machine Learning (ML)
 - 🧠 Neural Networks (NN)
 - 🔍 Deep Learning (DL)